rosugit/motion-surveillance/README.md

 This component is simple aggregation of MD matrix.
 To transform a 2-dimentional movement matrix into a single numerical we take a standard deviation of each instance: $\sigma(MD)$.

 To visualize this component a custom function was built to have a chart that live updates.
 It shows a limit-bound recent history of the time series (horizontal scaling) and dynamic height (vertical scaling).
-As alternative, `matplotlib.animation.FuncAnimation` was tried, but due to unintuitive syntax and various issues with implementation aw hand-made solution was chosen instead.
+As alternative, `matplotlib.animation.FuncAnimation` was tried, but due to unintuitive syntax and various issues with implementation a hand-made solution was chosen instead.

 ### Experiment 1: distance adjustment